Frequently

 • What Hep C treatments are available?

-Most of today’s Hep C treatments are taken orally for 12 weeks or less.
+• Most of today's Hep C treatments are taken by mouth for 12 weeks or less.

-You and your healthcare provider should discuss which Hep C treatment option is best for you.
+• You and your healthcare professional should discuss which Hep C treatment option is best for you.

 Call 1-844-9-HEPCHOPE (1-844-943-7246).